vlall/awesome-cardano/README.md

       - https://daedaluswallet.io/
       -  https://github.com/input-output-hk/daedalus
 - Yoroi
-  - Description: Yoroi is a light wallet for Cardano.
+  - Yoroi is a light wallet for Cardano.
 It’s simple, fast and secure.
 Yoroi is an Emurgo product, engineered by IOHK.
 And it follows best practices for software in the industry including a comprehensive security audit.
 Daedalus and Yoroi are complements to what they try to achieve.
 Yoroi looks to be a day to day wallet for a Cardano user.
   - Build methods: Browser Extensions, iOS App, Android App
   - Resources:
     - https://yoroi-wallet.com/
     - https://github.com/emurgo/yoroi-ergo-backend
     - https://github.com/Emurgo/yoroi-frontend
 - Adalite
-  - Description: An open-source client-side interface for direct interaction with the Cardano blockchain.
+  - An open-source client-side interface for direct interaction with the Cardano blockchain.
   - Resources:
   - https://adalite.io/

 ### Developer Components
 - Cardano GraphQL
-  - Description: Cross-platform, typed, and queryable API for Cardano.
+  - Cross-platform, typed, and queryable API for Cardano.
 The project contains multiple packages for composing GraphQL services to meet specific application demands, and a docker-compose stack serving the included cardano-graphql-server Dockerfile and the extended hasura Dockerfile.
   - Build methods: Docker, source
   - Resources
     - https://github.com/input-output-hk/cardano-graphql
     - https://input-output-hk.github.io/cardano-graphql/
     - https://github.com/input-output-hk/cardano-graphql/wiki
 - Cardano Adestria
-  - Description: Adrestia is a collection of products which makes it easier to integrate with Cardano.
+  - Adrestia is a collection of products which makes it easier to integrate with Cardano.
 It comes in different flavours: SDK or high-level APIs. --   - Depending on the use-cases you have and the control that you seek, you may use any of the components below.
   - Build methods: Docker, binaries, source
   - Resources
   - https://input-output-hk.github.io/adrestia/
   - https://input-output-hk.github.io/cardano-rest/submit-api/
   - https://input-output-hk.github.io/cardano-rest/explorer-api/
 - Low-level SDK
-  - cardano-addresses: Address generation, derivation & mnemonic manipulation.
+  - [cardano-addresses](https://github.com/input-output-hk/cardano-addresses): Address generation, derivation & mnemonic manipulation.
-  - cardano-coin-selection: Algorithms for coin selection and fee balancing.
+  - [cardano-coin-selection](https://github.com/input-output-hk/cardano-coin-selection): Algorithms for coin selection and fee balancing.
-  - cardano-transactions: Utilities for constructing and signing transactions.
+  - [cardano-transactions](https://github.com/input-output-hk/cardano-transactions): Utilities for constructing and signing transactions.
-  - bech32: Haskell implementation of the Bech32 address format (BIP 0173).
+  - [bech32](https://github.com/input-output-hk/bech32): Haskell implementation of the Bech32 address format (BIP 0173).
 - Cardano-rosetta
-  - Description: Rosetta is an open standard designed to simplify blockchain deployment and interaction.
+  - Rosetta is an open standard designed to simplify blockchain deployment and interaction.
   - Build methods: Docker, source
 - Resources
   - Construction API Documentation Users of the Cardano Rosetta Construction API